Wyoming minimum wage 2024

 Wyoming minimum wage laws do not allow employers to pay student learners a subminimum wage rate that is less than the standard minimum wage.

-Wyoming minimum wage laws do not allow employers to pay student workers a subminimum wage rate that is less than the standard minimum wage.
+Wyoming labor laws do not allow employers to pay student workers a subminimum wage rate that is less than the standard minimum wage.

 Does Wyoming have the lowest minimum wage?

-Yes, unfortunately, Wyoming has the lowest state minimum wage in the country.
+Yes, unfortunately, the state of Wyoming has the lowest state minimum wage rates in the country.
 However, it is not alone.
 It shares the spot with Georgia, which has a $5.15 hourly rate.

 Research suggests that low wages are part of the South’s history.
 This “tradition” of dismal minimum wage even dates back to Civil War due to a persisting belief that this is the best step to create a positive business climate.

 Fortunately, most workers have a slight reprieve.
 That’s because most businesses are subject to providing the federal minimum wage, thanks to Fair Labor Standards Act (or FLSA).

 The FLSA was signed into law by Pres.
 Franklin Roosevelt back in 1938.
 It seeks to provide support and protection to American workers by giving them a living wage required by law.

 Will there be minimum wage increases in Wyoming in 2024?